zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 > - C. Migrate the Aurora database to a larger instance class.
 > - D. Increase the Provisioned IOPS on the Aurora instance.

+Writer **Endpoint** :与Client相连，writer与read通过不同endpoint

+Reader Endpoint

 Custom Endpoints: Define a subset of Aurora Instances as a Custom Endpoint.
 Example-Run analytical queries on specific replicas.
 The reader endpoint is generally not used after defining Custom Endpoints.

+> 例题
+>
+> An application running on AWS uses an Amazon Aurora Multi-AZ DB cluster deployment for its  database.
+When evaluating performance metrics, a solutions architect discovered that the database reads  are causing high I/O and adding latency to the write requests against the database.
+What should the solutions architect do to separate the read requests from the write requests?
+>
+> A) Enable read-through caching on the Aurora database.
+>
+> B) Update the application to read from the Multi-AZ standby instance.
+>
+> C) Create an Aurora replica and modify the application to use the appropriate endpoints.
+>
+> D) Create a second Aurora database and link it to the primary database as a read replica

 Aurora Serverless: Automated database instantiation and auto-scaling based on actual usage.